chunkysteveo/OpenEPaperLink-HA-Weatherman/README.md

 * https://www.home-assistant.io/integrations/moon - Moon phases
 * https://www.home-assistant.io/integrations/sun - Sun sensor, help with weather icons if it's clear at night (so you don't see a Sun at night!)

 The scripts assume your Met.no weather sensor is called `weather.home`, your Moon sensor is called `sensor.moon_phase`.
-There is a service call to `weather.get_forecasts` at the top of the HA configuration file to get the hourly weather, which calls this data variable `weather_home_hourly`.
+There is a service call to `weather.get_forecasts` at the top of the HA configuration file to get the hourly weather, which calls this data variable `weather_home_hourly`. `get_forecasts` is a different response to `get_forecast`, so make sure you are on HA version 2023.12 or greater - it will break if you use `get_forecast`!

 ## Tag size - 2.9" or 4.2"
 I made a 2.9" weather tag (pictured above) but there is also one made for 4.2" by [@svenove](https://github.com/svenove/):